chmduquesne/blog/articles/vim-complete-c-accurately-pulling-informations-from-the-compiler-with-gccsense-and-clang_complete.rst

 Vim: complete C++ accurately, pulling informations from the compiler, with gccsense and clang_complete
 ######################################################################################################
 :date: 2010-10-27 23:11
-:category: Actualité, Code
+:category: code
-:tags: En
+:tags: vim, gccsense, clang_complete

 It has been a while since I first dreamt about a reliable way to complete C++ code within vim.
 Sure, there was omnicppcomplete,